piesikot/piesikot/README.en.md

 - Vanilla JavaScript – event handling (`addEventListener`), DOM manipulation (`createElement`, `appendChild`, `remove`).
 - Responsiveness – thanks to relative units, the page adjusts to various screen resolutions (desktop, tablet, mobile).

+#### Credits

+- Invertocat is the GitHub logo, used in this project only as a social button to indicate that the project integrates with GitHub.

+- Bongo Cat was created by StrayRogue.

+- Stitch is a character from a Walt Disney cartoon.

+- Nyan Cat is a character created by Christopher Torres.

 ### racism.wtf

 #### About the Project